antononcube/Raku-Lingua-StopwordsISO/README.md

 ### `stopwords-iso`

-Here is usage message of `stopwords-iso`:
+Here is the usage message of `stopwords-iso`:

 ```shell
 > stopwords-iso --help